kunaljainwin/Nptel-Deep-Learning-notes/README.md

 - [ ] Can be easily fooled
 - [ ] They are also known as Black-Boxes
 - [ ] Thus far has not been well integrated with prior knowledges
+- [ ]  `VARIANCE` : Difference in performance of MLAlogo between Training and testing datasets
+- [ ]  Ideal algorithm has low bias as well as low variance
 ### TENSORFLOW
 - Opensource
 - Tensors in TF are multi dimensional arrays(DATA with higher dimensions)